-We recognize that peer on peer abuse can take the form of face to face encounters, physical, verbal or exclusion, not excluding 'banter' and/or online activity.
+We recognize that child on child abuse can take the form of face to face encounters, physical, verbal or exclusion, not excluding instances that could be referred to as 'banter' and/or online activity.

 Our policy on bullying is set out in our Anti Bullying Policy.